Functional combination of materials

 & Production

 Developing wearables means combining hard and soft materials.
 At Elitac wearables we have the expertise to choose the right materials and constructions for the job.
-Our team of product, textile and softgoods designers bring a variety of experiences to the table, ranging from fashion, backpacks, footwear, sports equipment, consumer electronics, and more.
+Our team of designers specializes in product, textile, and softgoods development.
+They bring diverse experience from fields like fashion, backpacks, footwear, sports gear, consumer electronics, and more.

-Through all this experience, and 10 years of developing wearables, we have a strong network of material suppliers and manufactures to realise these often niche requirements and capabilities.
+Through all this experience in softgoods development and 10 years of wearable innovation, we have built a strong network of material suppliers and manufacturers to meet niche requirements.

 At Elitac Wearables, we have over 45 years’ combined experience developing wearables, integrating electronics into textiles, to wear them close to the body.
 We protect the electronics, while making sure the wearable is functional, comfortable, and in some cases even washable.
-Have a look at our projects like the Mission Navigation Belt, BalanceBelt, SmartShoulder, and see what we can do for your development.
+Have a look at our projects like the Mission Navigation Belt, BalanceBelt, and SmartShoulder to see how our expertise in softgoods development can benefit your project

 Why combine different materials?

-Some products require combining different materials.
+Some products require combining different materials, which is a key aspect of softgoods development in wearables.
 The biggest reason in the market of wearables, is because the product (wearable) is worn close to the body.
 The product is worn during many different activities, like sports, sleep, rehabilitation, daily life, etc. These different use cases lead to very different requirements, ranging from washability, support, breathability, cooling, bio-compatibility, durability, and many, many more.

 But they have one thing in common in one way or another: they need to be comfortable, which often implies they need to be soft.
 By being soft, flexible and sometimes even elastic, wearables can form around the body in a natural way.
 And they avoid pressure points or even puncture.